On this page

 - App settings and per-workspace partitioned storage.

 - Any API keys you configure for third-party agent CLIs.
-These are handled by the agent CLIs themselves and, where supported, stored in the macOS Keychain.
+These are handled by the agent CLIs themselves and, where supported, stored in your operating system’s secure credential store (such as the macOS Keychain).

 The desktop app makes one routine first-party network call: